aidenbelt/aidenbelt/README.md

 * Discover actionable insights using a blend of quantitative methods (statistics, modeling) and qualitative research (surveys, textual analysis).
 * **University of Denver, Daniels College of Business | Teaching Assistant | September 2023 - Present**
 * Supported the professor in comprehensive, personalized attention to students in database design and SQL.
-* Facilitated understanding and growth in foundational data management and use concepts
+* Facilitated understanding and growth in foundational data management and use concepts.
 * **Flatiron Construction Corp. | Treasury Intern | March 2023 - August 2023**
+* Contributed to the implementation of a treasury management system by verifying record-keeping, testing functionality, and providing recommendations for system improvement.
+* Analyzed financial data and prepared reports to assist senior management in developing effective cash management strategies.
+* **Zeta Beta Tau, Iota | Finance Director | February 2022 - February 2023**
+* Responsibly managed chapter budget, ~$60,000 quarterly, meeting savings/event goals.
+* Communicated with executives/advisors locally and nationally, facilitating efficient programming.
+* Took initiative on non-positional tasks, leading to greater chapter engagement.

 <a name="skills"></a>
 <hr>